Why are great animal migrations collapsing? – DW – 02/12/2024

 Why are great animal migrations collapsing?February 12, 2024

-For centuries, the disappearance of birds during winter was a great mystery to Europeans.
-Some thought they hibernated underwater, or that they transformed into other species, or even went to moon.
+For centuries, the disappearance of birds during winter was a great mystery to many Europeans.
+Some thought they hibernated underwater, or that they transformed into other species, or even went to the moon.

 But by the 1800s, evidence of remarkable animal migrations started to emerge.
 Famously, German hunters in 1822 shot down a white stork that had a 75-centimeter (30-inch) African wooden spear lodged in its neck — proof that it had traveled between the continents.
 Its preserved remains are still on display in the University of Rostock, Germany.